CykoUK/bankcleaner/README.md

 Check all items which can be stored at a tool leprechaun.

 ### Master Scroll Book
-Check for all Master Scroll Book storable teleport scrolls.
+Check for Master Scroll Book teleport scrolls.

 ### Fossil Storage
 Check for any unidentified or identified fossils which can be stored on Fossil Island OR in the Varrock Museum.